 Application and selection process

-We invite applications from highly motivated and talented clinicians (UK, EU and non-EU* see above condition for overseas applicants) who have the potential to pursue a career as an academic clinician.
+We invite applications from highly motivated and talented clinicians (UK and Overseas* see above condition for Overseas applicants) who have the potential to pursue a career as an academic clinician.

 Submitting your application

 To apply online for a Clinical Research Training Fellowship and to view further information about the application process, please visit the University's Job Opportunities page.

 This will take you to the listing on the University’s Job Opportunities pages.
 There you will need to click on the 'Apply Online' button and register an account with the University's Web Recruitment System (if you have not already) and log in before completing the online application form.

 Please ensure that you upload a CV and statement of interest (this should include up to two project choices - a first and second choice - from those listed below as well as confirming your eligibility to practice) in the Upload section of the online application.
 If you upload any additional documents that have not been requested, we will not be able to consider these as part of your application.

 Applicants will choose their preferred project(s) and short-listed candidates will be invited to interview, at which their career intentions and preferred PhD project(s) will be discussed.
 Applicants can select up to two projects (a first and second choice) when applying.

 Shortlisted applicants will be invited to an interview at the Cancer Research UK Cambridge Institute w/c 11 January 2021.

 You will be interviewed by a panel of Principal Investigators from the CRUK Cambridge Centre and you will be given the opportunity to disciss your selected project(s).
 We strongly encourage informal interaction between short-listed candidates and the Principal Investigators and their laboratories before the formal interview.